-One of the best courses online to learn proofreading is the training by Proofread Anywhere.
+One of the best courses online to learn how to start your own proofreading business is the training by Proofread Anywhere.

 The creator, Caitlin Pyle worked as a professional proofreader.
 Working part-time she made around $43,000 per year as a proofreader.
-After building her proofreading business, she put together a top-rated course to show others how to work as a proofreader, too.
+After she built her own proofreading business, she put together a top-rated course to show others how to work as a proofreader, too.

 - Signs that proofreading is right for you

 - Why proofreading is a great work-from-home job

 From here, after taking the free workshop and once you know if a freelance proofreading career is something you want to pursue, you can enroll in the paid training.

 Another excellent option for learning proofreading is the Knowadays.

 Knowadays teaches a variety of online courses in the digital publishing space on topics like proofreading and editing, and copywriting.

 The proofreading course is one of their most popular courses.
 It teaches you how to become a proofreader.
 You'll learn about:

 - How to start proofreading as a beginner